Wunan777/aws_sns_demo/README.md

 enter to your aws console, setting your topic, enter the topic you setted just now, and find `create subscription` button in aws console (refs: https://us-west-1.console.aws.amazon.com/sns/v3/home?region=us-west-1#/topics).
 Choose option type `http(s) endpoint`, then fill your own `public server host` and try to subscrib.

 Third,
-Find the `publish message` in the same page, try to send your message.
+Find the `publish message` button in the same page, try to send your message.
 ## Caveat:
 About sns-message-validator, due to aws still not supply offical sns-message-validator.
 There are some validator from aws user written.
 The validator in this repo also choosen from them.